Haivision/srt/README.md

 ## For Windows:

-1. Install cmake for Windows.
-The CMake GUI will help you configure the project.
-Note that some variables must be provided explicitly.
-These are the default recommended values (required until some solution for running the `configure` script in Windows can be found):

-		WITH_OPENSSL_INCLUDEDIR=C:/OpenSSL-Win64/include
-		WITH_OPENSSL_LIBDIR=C:/OpenSSL-win64/lib/VC/static
-		WITH_OPENSSL_LIBRARIES=libeay32MT.lib ssleay32MT.lib
-		WITH_PTHREAD_INCLUDEDIR=C:/pthread-win32/include
-		WITH_PTHREAD_LDFLAGS=C:/pthread-win32/lib/pthread_lib.lib

-2. Please download and install OpenSSL for Windows.
+1. Please download and install OpenSSL for Windows.

 The 64-bit devel package can be downloaded from here:

      http://slproweb.com/download/Win64OpenSSL-1_0_2a.exe

 (Note that the last letter or version number may be changed and older versions no longer available.
 If this isn't found, check here: http://slproweb.com/products/Win32OpenSSL.html